meduzapat/GitBareCLOC/README.md

 When you get the server running, just simply open a browser and go to the server URL, the first time (and every refresh) will take a little while depending on the number of repositories, and the system speed.
 If you wish to force a refresh just pass ?force=1 in the command line.
+If no additional information command is set, the program will just display the count of lines of code only wihtout the link to the extra information.